rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 }
 ```

 This defines an environment called 'dev' (later, you may want to add 'staging' and 'production' environments as well).
-It also defines the name of the S3 bucket we will be deploying to, and points Zappa to a WSGI-compatible function, in this case, our Flask app object.
+It also defines the name of the S3 bucket we will be deploying to.
+And at last it points Zappa to a WSGI-compatible function, in this case, our Flask app object.

 And now we are ready to deploy! **Wait a minute..
 WHAAAATTTT?!** Are you messing with me Raf?